virgesmith/UKCensusAPI/README.md

 - automated cached data downloads
 - modifying the geography of queries
 - adding descriptive information to tables (from metadata)

-UKCensusAPI is essentially a python package, but also come with an R interface (using the `reticulate` package).

 Queries can be customised on geographical coverage, geographical resolution, and table fields, the latter can be filtered to include only the category values you require.